NTT-DATA-Cloud-Transformation/central-repo-git-hooks/README.md

 - id: terraform-fmt
   description: Runs `terraform fmt` on all Terraform files

+- id: terraform-security-check
+  description: 'runs the security checks on the terraform infra files'

 - id: packer-validate
   description: Runs `packer validate` on all staged packer files